plone/training/extending.rst

     You will see many objects in Zope or the ZMI that you can customize through the web.
 If they are well behaving, they can export their configuration via *GenericSetup* and import it again.

-    Typically you use *GenericSetup* directly to change workflows or add new content type definitions.
+    Typically you use *GenericSetup* to change workflows or add new content type definitions.

     GenericSetup profiles may also be built into Python packages.
 Every package that is listed on the add-on package list inside a Plone installation has a GS profile that details how it fits into Plone.
 Packages that are part of Plone itself may have GS profiles, but are excluded from the active/inactive listing.